 Our lectures cover a wide range of maritime topics.
-Catch a Maritime Connections staff lecture or Civil War Lecture by John Quarstein during the day.
-Experts and maritime authors lead lectures in the evenings.
+Catch a Civil War Lecture or a new lecture series about Hampton Roads History with John V. Quarstein during the day.
+Or attend an evening lecture led by experts and maritime authors.

 Tickets are required for all evening lectures

 Lectures begin at 7:00 PM • Doors open at 6:00 PM

 Unless otherwise noted, lectures are held in the Main Lobby of The Mariners’ Museum and Park.

 Become a Mariners’ Member Attend select lectures for FREE!